aosabook/500lines/search-engine/README.md

 In that case, you will end up with a short tuple.
 If there are no items left,
 you will end up with an empty tuple.
-But it's not desirable for `blocked` to keep yielding empty tuples forever.
+But it’s not desirable for `blocked` to keep yielding empty tuples forever.
 Instead, it should terminate its iteration when there are no more items left.
-A generator can terminate its iteration either in the usual way that functions terminate, by returning or running off the end of its code, or by raising the `StopIteration` exception that Python's iteration protocol uses in place of a `hasNext` method.
+A generator can terminate its iteration either in the usual way that functions terminate, by returning or running off the end of its code, or by raising the `StopIteration` exception that Python’s iteration protocol uses in place of a `hasNext` method.
-The easiest way to raise `StopIteration` is to invoke `next` on an empty iterator, so that's what this code does.
+The easiest way to raise `StopIteration` is to invoke `next` on an empty iterator, so that’s what this code does.

-You'll note that the explanation for this code is about 130 words, while the code is only 15 words.
+You’ll note that the explanation for this code is about 130 words, while the code is only 15 words.
-That probably means it's bad code.
+That probably means it’s bad code.
-So far I've kept it in this form instead of a more straightforward but longer form mostly because I expect `itertools.islice` will be faster than doing the same thing
+So far I’ve kept it in this form instead of a more straightforward but longer form mostly because I expect `itertools.islice` will be faster than doing the same thing